 For more than 150 years, HBCUs have served as havens of hope, promise and nurturing learning environments for deserving African American youth.
-And for more than 70 years, UNCF has been working with these same communities to ensure these students get the education they need and deserve.
-You can help by joining in the UNCF National Faith Campaign.
+And for more than 75 years, UNCF has been working with these same communities to ensure these students get the education they need and deserve.
+You can help by joining in the UNCF National Faith and Education Initiative.

 Already we help more than 60,000 students each year attend college at more than 1,100 schools across the country.
 But the need is so much greater.

 For every one scholarship we award, there are nine other students who do not receive funding they desperately need.

 Take a look at these numbers:

 - 97% of UNCF students qualify for financial aid